RobWar-code/sci-booster/README.md

 sources, notably ChatGPT, in which the data may be easily edited for import.

-The following definition is known as the "JSON Hierarchical Flow Model Definition Version 1.3"
+The following definition is known as the "Sci-Booster Model JSON Definition Version 1.4"

-Clarifications:
+The purpose of this section is to describe the required format of the flow-model JSON object for data imports to the app.
+This is provided for both AI's such as ChatGPT and human contributors.

+The import data may also have been obtained as an export from the app database, in this case id fields will be set.
+Such exports can be edited.

+JSON Models supplied as updates without id fields must preserve title, label and hierarchical_id fields for the data items to be updated, although new items can be added in an update.

+#### Descriptive Details
+A flow model consists of pages of component nodes and flows lines used to describe a flow system.
+The pages are defined as a heirarchy of descriptive detail for each component node as required.
+For example, a top-level flow model might be:

+Petrol Station -->petrol-- Car --->exhaust-- Atmosphere

 - The top level (page) of a flow model has upto four nodes and all subsequent pages are further definitions of the component nodes that they describe.
 - The flow_model_title should always be present at the top level and must the same as for the first page of hierarchical_id "01"
-- The "id" field of each field where shown below of the json model should be present and set to null unless it is known via the site database.
+- The "id" field of each field where shown below of the json model should be present and set to null unless it is known via the site database from a data export.
 - The hierarchical_id of the top-level page is "01" and its details apply to the whole model as well as the page that they describe
 - All definitions (nodes / pages) should confine themselves to the constraint of the parent.